 We offer a client-focused service, putting your needs first at every step.
-If it is answers you need, we could provide them; if it is a medical negligence lawyer you require, then we could provide one from our panel.
+If it’s answers that you need, we could provide them; if it is a medical negligence lawyer you require, then we could provide one from our panel.
 Whatever it is you need regarding a pharmacy negligence claim, we will work hard to ensure that we fulfil that need.
 Client satisfaction is important to us, so even if you do not eventually use our service, you could still count on us to provide information and advice that you could count on.

 If you’ve been given the wrong medication, then pharmacy negligence claims or prescription error claims might be of interest to you.
 Whatever type of pharmacy or prescription error you’ve experienced, Accident Claims’ experts could assist.
 Whether you would like us to clarify what happens if a pharmacy gives you the wrong medication in the UK, or you want to know how much dispensing error compensation you could be entitled to, we would be happy to talk over your prescription negligence claim with you in more detail.
 With experts on hand at any time of day or night, you could reach a member of our team quickly on 0800 073 8801, and we could offer support and guidance and even provide a pharmacy negligence lawyer to take on your claim for pharmacy negligence compensation.

 The NHS Guide To Poisoning – This page from the NHS offers information on poisoning.
 You may find this useful.